Ch2 - Noteable English Family

 and venerable man, John Byconill, Kt., and on account of the

-first erecting mills upon our water, the chief founder of this
+first erecting mills upon our water, the chief founder of

 place, and for his soul, when he shall depart this life."